1.22.2012

 Any reputable program will disclose health risks that may be associated with their diet approach.
 For example, prescription medication may affect you differently after losing weight.

-Disclose all costs in easy to understand terms
+Disclose all costs in easy to understand terms.

 Before making any financial commitment, do your homework.
 Browse the internet and call local programs.
 Ask lots of questions: Do you have to pay a general membership fee or an initial consultation fee?
 Are there additional costs for food and supplements?
 Walk away from any program that requires you to sign a long term expensive contract or lays a high-pressure sales pitch on you.
 After all, this is an important purchase that will hopefully improve your health for the future.